 The Internet domain-name service (DNS) can be a complicated, convoluted thing to try to understand.
 Moreover, because people use names and not IP addresses to access websites, it has to be highly secure; someone hijacking a nameserver can damage vastly more sites than someone who merely hijacks a website.

 There’s also an issue of credibility, at least for technology companies.
-If someone performs a whois
+If someone performs a whois search on your domain:

 $ whois some-domain-or-other.com

 It will show them the primary name servers for that domain.
-For example, if I perform a whois techcrunch.com
+For example, if I perform a whois techcrunch.com at the command line, it shows me this:

 Name Server.......... ns3.wordpress.com